rippleFCL/blog.ripplefcl.com/content/post/picom_math/index.md

     },
 )
 ```
-the main problem seams to be when the `fading` option is set there seams to be no animation on the opacity changing or when its set like this? honestly i have no clue.
+The main problem seams to be when the `fading` option is set there seams to be no animation on the opacity changing or when it's set like this?
+Honestly I have no clue.
-the result is when a window opens its instantly focused and so no animation plays and it appears at full opacity, anyways not good :(
+The result is when a window opens its instantly focused and so no animation plays, and it appears at full opacity, anyway not good :(

 ## Fixing the fading problems

-the solution I came up with was to impliment "fading but better" myself:
+the solution I came up with was to implement "fading but better" myself:

 ```text {linenos=inline}
 animations = ({